derrickcreamer/Hemlock/README.md

 Your statuses need to be some kind of value type.
 Hemlock is designed to work perfectly with enums, but const ints (and others) will work too.

 However, the (optional) text parser only works with enums.
 It's very handy, so please consider using it!
+(See the [parser syntax reference](parserReadme.txt) for more info.)

-Hemlock supports using several different enums together.
+Hemlock supports using several different enums (or other value types) together - simply specify all of them as type parameters, like this:

+    var rules = new StatusSystem<Creature, Status, Spell, Attribute>();

 However, if two statuses have the same value, they are the same status to Hemlock.

 Since enums start at 0 by default, you'll need a small bit of setup to make sure your enums aren't conflicted: